SolarWind7/best_fit/README.md

 # best_fit
 Given an estimation method, such as OLS, GLS, LOGIT, or PROBIT, searches function specification space up to three interaction levels from variables specified in a formula to find best fitting selections of variables based on a given information criteria, such as AIC and BIC.
+Use it to examine polynomial and interaction terms up to 3rd degree.
 Implemented in Python 3.
 Tested with Python 3.8, 3.10.

 Help on module best_fit: